KEY TAKEAWAYS

 The BAR symbol legacy in slot machines dates back to the early days of classic slot machines.
 It is a classic icon that has become a staple in slot machine design, adding nostalgia and familiarity to the gaming experience.
 The bar symbol’s legacy continues to evolve with modern slot games, offering unique bonuses and enhanced gameplay for players to enjoy for decades more to come.

 In the present day, the BAR symbol remains a staple at slot machines everywhere and continues to have an aura around it as no one truly knows its origins.
 Was it used for machines to payout sticks of gum instead of cash to circumvent rules and regulations?
 Was it an homage to the Bell-Fruit Gum Company?
-No one really knows.
+No one knows.

-A noteworthy, exciting fact during the Prohibition era was that because of the restrictions in place during that time of history, when a patron received a jackpot, they would have to go to the bar and collect their winnings in lieu of cigars, cocktails, or cash.
+A noteworthy, exciting fact during the Prohibition era was that because of the restrictions in place during that time of history, when a patron received a jackpot, they would have to go to the bar and collect their winnings instead of cigars, cocktails, or cash.
 For thrill-seekers, this was the ultimate element of adventure and risk.

 FAQ’S